liv810/personal_website/_posts/2020-05-10-grieving-absence.md

 I haven’t wanted to accept it, but the way forward in grieving is not to try to memorialize my mom.
 I’ve tried this before — having friends of mine translate from Chinese some of my mom’s writings, or looking through photo albums and trying to piece together a coherent history in my head.
 These stories are always going to be external to my experience, and taken from contexts that I don’t know.

 The solution, instead, is to focus on my own healing.
 To focus on _myself_ when it is _Mom_ who lost a painful battle to cancer, and who lost her life decades too early — I’ve subconsciously rejected it for years as being too selfish.
 Maybe even too cliché.
-But this is what all healing is about, no matter whether the healing surrounds either an absence or a loss.
+But this is what all healing is about, no matter whether the healing surrounds an absence or a loss.
 Rituals themselves help the _survivors_ of a loss cope with what is lost; and I too must focus on healing the holes that remain in me from losing the incredible person that is my mom.

 Happy Mother’s Day, Mommy.
 I love you.